KChen-lab/Monopogen/README.md

 * `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz`
   The reference panel with over 3,000 samples in 1000 Genome database.
 Only SNVs located in chr20: 0-2Mb were extracted in this vcf file.
 * `chr20_2Mb.hg38.fa (.fai)`
   The genome reference used for read aligments.
-Only seuqences in chr20:0-2Mb were extracted in this fasta file.
+Only sequences in chr20:0-2Mb were extracted in this fasta file.
 There are three test scripts in the `test/` folder `test/runPreprocess.sh`, `test/runGermline.sh`, `test/runSomatic.sh` for quick start of `Monopogen`

 ### Data preprocess ###